-UPDATE 8-Kremlin orders Washington to slash embassy staff in Russia
+CORRECTED-UPDATE 8-Kremlin orders Washington to slash embassy staff in Russia

 * Majority of embassy staff are Russian citizens

-* Kremlin seeks to avoid alienating Trump: analyst (Adds White House statement, Vice President Pence comment)
+* Kremlin seeks to avoid alienating Trump: analyst

 By Maria Tsvetkova and Jack Stubbs